Eurasian collared dove: Breeding

-Eurasian collared doves typically breed close to human habitation wherever food resources are abundant and there are trees for nesting; almost all nests are within 1 km of inhabited buildings.
+Eurasian collared doves typically breed close to human habitation wherever food resources are abundant and trees are available for nesting; almost all nests are within 1 km of inhabited buildings.
 The female lays two white eggs in a stick nest, which she incubates during the night and which the male incubates during the day.
 Incubation lasts between 14 and 18 days, with the young fledging after 15 to 19 days.
 Breeding occurs throughout the year when abundant food is available, though only rarely in winter in areas with cold winters such as northeastern Europe.
-Three to four broods per year is common, although up to six broods in a year has been recorded.
+Three to four broods per year are common, although up to six broods in a year have been recorded.
 Eurasian collared doves are a monogamous species, and share parental duties when caring for young.

 The male's mating display is a ritual flight, which, as with many other pigeons, consists of a rapid, near-vertical climb to height followed by a long glide downward in a circle, with the wings held below the body in an inverted "V" shape.
 At all other times, flight is typically direct using fast and clipped wing beats and without use of gliding.

 Food and feeding

 The Eurasian collared dove is not wary and often feeds very close to human habitation, including visiting bird tables; the largest populations are typically found around farms where spilt grain is frequent around grain stores or where livestock are fed.
-It is a gregarious species and sizeable winter flocks will form where there are food supplies such as grain (its main food) as well as seeds, shoots and insects.
+It is a gregarious species and sizeable winter flocks form around food supplies such as grain (its main food), seeds, shoots, and insects.
 Flocks most commonly number between 10 and 50, but flocks of up to 10,000 have been recorded.